The Real Secret to Real Estate Investing: It's a Language. Are You Fluent?

 Five terms separate beginners from deal-makers.
 Master these and you'll read 80% of the deals you see.

-1. [NOI](/glossary/noi) — Net Operating Income.
+1. NOI — Net Operating Income.
 Gross rent minus operating expenses.
-No debt, no mortgage.
-Just the property's income before you pay the bank.
-A $1,200/month rent with $400 in expenses gives you $9,600 a year in NOI.
+No debt, no mortgage — just the property's income before you pay the bank. $1,200/month rent with $400 in expenses gives you $9,600/year in NOI.
 That's your starting point for everything else.

-2. [Cap rate](/glossary/cap-rate) — NOI divided by purchase price.
+2. Cap rate — NOI divided by purchase price.
 A $120,000 property with $9,600 NOI is an 8% cap.
 Higher cap usually means more risk or more value-add.
 Lower cap usually means stable, in-demand areas.
-You need to know what's normal for your market.
-Memphis might run 7–9%.
-Austin might run 4–5%.
+Memphis might run 7-9%.
+Austin might run 4-5%.

-4. [DSCR](/glossary/dscr) — Debt Service Coverage Ratio.
-Lenders use it.
-It's your NOI divided by your annual debt payment.
-They want 1.25 or higher.
+4. DSCR — Debt Service Coverage Ratio.
+Your NOI divided by annual debt payment.
+Lenders want 1.25 or higher.
 Below that, you're not getting the loan.

-5. [ARV](/glossary/arv) — After-Repair Value.
+5. ARV — After-Repair Value.
 What the property is worth once you've fixed it.
 Critical for BRRRR, flips, and any value-add play.
-Get this wrong and your whole deal falls apart.
-A $20,000 ARV miss on a $150,000 BRRRR can mean you can't refi out — you're stuck with hard money or a bridge loan longer than you planned.
+A $20,000 ARV miss on a $150,000 BRRRR can mean you can't refi out.

 How to Build Your Investing Vocabulary